JoselleAstrid/multisite-streams-page/README.md

 ```
 Replace `yourclientidhere` with the "Client ID" of the Developer Application you registered with Twitch.

 Then serve the `site` subdirectory in a webserver.

-This is easy to test on your local machine if you have Python - open a command prompt in the `site` subdirectory, and then use one of the commands here: http://stackoverflow.com/a/532710
+Here's a simple way to test the page on your local machine with Python: open a command prompt in the `site` subdirectory, and then enter `python -m http.server` (or `python -m SimpleHTTPServer` for Python 2.x).
+Then use an internet browser to navigate to the index page on your default local-server IP and port, e.g. `127.0.0.1:8000/index.html`.

 Acknowledgments